Portable 4 element 2m (145 MHz) DL6WU Yagi for SOTA weighing 460 grams (1 lb)

 Driven Element mounting block preparation

-Solder one length of twisted braid to the outside of each terminal block, before securing terminal blocks with cable ties
+Solder one length of twisted braid to the outside of each terminal connector , before securing terminal connectors with cable ties

 This antenna can be held in your hand while operating a HT.
 For convenience I have shown the antenna mounted to a tripod.
 The combined weight with coax and tripod mount is 460 grams.